klebezettel/goto/README.md

 Build instructions
 ------------------
-		$ qmake  # You may need to install qmake.
+		$ qmake  # You may need to install qt/qmake.
 		$ make

-Though qmake is used, there is no dependency to any Qt library.
+Though qmake is used, there is no run time dependency to any Qt library.

 Setup instructions
 ------------------
-1. Make the binary visible by setting a proper PATH.
+1. Make the binary invokable by setting a proper PATH.
 2. Use the following shell function as a wrapper.
 You may want to bind the function to a short cut as in the example below.